3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Summary and conclusions

 We anticipate that the progress towards 3D NLTE will accelerate as RT codes become public, and this will enable a fundamentally new quality of observational astrophysics: the ability to understand, predict, and explain astronomical objects in space and in time.
 Unfortunately, is not possible to do this from first principles with any current 1D parameterized quasi-equilibrium (LTE) models.

-\bmhead{Acknowledgements} We extend our heartfelt thanks to all our colleagues who have made significant contributions to the material presented in this review article, including [A LONG LIST TO BE ADDED].
+\bmhead{Acknowledgements} We extend our heartfelt thanks to all our colleagues who have made significant contributions to the material presented in this review article.
+The list is too long to be included here.
 Their passion for scientific exploration and discovery, along with many insightful conversations, has been a continual source of inspiration for us.

 We are also grateful for the valuable discussions with colleagues during various meetings and workshops, including the RT24 workshop in Heidelberg, the Horses2 meeting in Berlin and the MIAPbP workshop in Munich.